Every storm runs, runs out of rain

 "We should've tried to find seats earlier," Skylar said, shaking her head grimly.

 Victoire looked up ahead.
 She spotted Andromeda sitting near the middle.
 Her graying hair was pulled up into a clip.
 She was wearing a modest, dark blue summer dress.
 Victoire watched her with a sad smile as she kept dabbing her eyes with a handkerchief.
 Harry was sitting beside her, flashing several pictures of Teddy up on the stage.
 Ginny was on his other side.
-She was chatting casually with the mum beside her, small laughs escaping her every so often.
+She was waving cheerfully to Teddy.

 Victoire suddenly felt a lump in her throat.
 She stood up abruptly.